opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/compute_flavor_v2.md

 ## Argument Reference

+-> If multiple flavors have found only the first will be returned.

 * `region` - (Optional) The region in which to obtain the V2 Compute client.
   If omitted, the `region` argument of the provider is used.